ellysh/bash-programming-from-scratch/manuscript/answers.md

 Let's compare the contents of the two directories.
 The result of the comparison is a list of files that differ.

-First, we have to go through all the files in each directory.
+First, you have to pass through all files in each directory.
 The `find` utility does this task.
 Here is a command to search files in the `dir1` directory:
 {line-numbers: false, format: Bash}
 ```
 find dir1 -type f
 ```

-The command's output can look like this:
+Here is an example output of the command:
 {line-numbers: false}
 ```
 dir1/test3.txt